-This cardio focused class fuses your two loves: Pilates and Cardio by combining 20-25 minutes of cardio with 25-30 minutes of Pilates Apparatus work.
+This cardio based class fuses Pilates and Cardio by combining 20-25 minutes of cardio with 25-30 minutes of Pilates Apparatus work.
 Focus on obtaining a deep burn for all your major muscle groups while utilizing the Reformer/Tower/Chair and props.
 This class also turns the heat up on increasing stretch and lengthening muscles while reducing adhesions and compression in muscles and joints.

 What Are Some of the Benefits of Rowing?